gpaux/Mediana/DataModel.md

 - `MVExpoPFSOSDist`: generate data following a **multivariate exponential distribution to generate PFS and OS endpoints**.
 The PFS value is imputed to the OS value if the latter occurs earlier.
 Required parameters: `par` and `corr`.
 For each generated endpoint, the `par` parameter must contain the required parameter `rate`.
 The` corr` parameter specifies the correlation matrix for the endpoints.

 - `MVMixedDist`: generate data following a **multivariate mixed distribution**.
 Required parameters: `type`, `par` and `corr`.
-The type parameter can take the following values:

-	- `NormalDist`

-	- `BinomDist`

-	- `ExpoDist`

-  For each generated endpoint, the par parameter must contain the required parameters according to the type of distribution.
+The `type` parameter assumes the following values: `NormalDist`, `BinomDist` and `ExpoDist`.
+For each generated endpoint, the `par` parameter must contain the required parameters according to the distribution type.
 The `corr` parameter specifies the correlation matrix for the endpoints.

 A single `OutcomeDist` object can be added to a `DataModel` object.

-For more information about the `OutcomeDist` object, see the R documentation [OutcomeDist](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).
+For more information about the `OutcomeDist` object, see the documentation for [OutcomeDist](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf) on the CRAN web site.

-If a distribution is not implemented in the Mediana Package, the user can create his own function and use it within the Mediana Package (see [User-defined functions](#User-definedfunctions)).
+If a certain outcome distribution is not implemented in the Mediana package, the user can create a custom function and use it within the package (see [User-defined functions](#User-definedfunctions)).

 #### Example

-Example of `OutcomeDist` object:
+Examples of `OutcomeDist` objects:

-- **Univariate distributions**
+Specify popular univariate distributions:

 {% highlight R %}
 # Normal distribution